soraxas/sbp-env/_sources/index.rst.txt

 Here is where ``sbp-env``'s documentation, the Sampling-based Motion Planner Benchmark suite, lies.
-To quickly get started, see the :ref:`Quick Start` guide.
+To quickly get started, see the :ref:`quick_start` guide.
 For various documentation of th implemented planners and samplers, checkout the corresponding sections from the side bar.